svikashk/docs/guide/boards-filter.md

 # Filtering Boards
 {: .no_toc }

-Filter Boards to view and work on only the items you care.
+Filter Boards to view and work on just the items you care.
 {: .fs-6 .fw-300 }

-Even if you are already within your team's Board, simply looking at the Board can be hard to find what you're looking at.
+Even if you are already within a Board, simply looking at it can be hard to find what you're looking at.
+Especially when you have many items.
 What if you want to find items assigned to a developer who is working on a specific feature?

-With filters in Boards, you can slice and dice an entire Board to find and learn who is working on which feature, what functionality, and its current status.
+With filters in Boards, you can slice and dice an entire Board to find and learn who is working on what and its current status.

 ---